 “When you’ve got a business where one of your largest product lines, your oldest business, is going backwards, I think it would be fair to say a lot of people thought I was crazy,” Christine admits.

-“And where the top line of the business hadn’t grown more than one or 2%, even after a significant stamp price increase in 2016, I think it’s fair to say a lot of people wondered whether we could do it.
+“And where the top line of the business hadn’t grown more than one or two per cent, even after a significant stamp price increase in 2016, I think it’s fair to say a lot of people wondered whether we could do it.
 I think our recent results are evidence we can do it.”

 In her first full financial year in the role, Christine achieved an underlying growth rate without making any major acquisitions, instead applying the lessons she had learned from the loyal employees, and focusing on the customers, using the business’s existing strengths.

 Underpinned by overwhelming employee and customer feedback, a strategy was announced in 2018 to go back to the core red and white Australia Post brand, building ‘One Team’ to unite people, prevent confusion among customers and end a division that had previously undermined organisational morale.